FENSA stands for the Fenestration Self-Assessment Scheme. Following Government encouragement,

 - You do not have to register your window or door installation with the local authority

 yourself.
-Not only is the FENSA approach much faster and easier – it will also save
+Not only is the FENSA approach much faster and easier – it is likely to

 - Compliance with the Building Regulations without the added cost and time of arranging